Site Supervisor Guidelines

 Internship Contract Deadline:

-Prior to the start of the internship - Complete/approve the Internship Learning Contract form on-line and include or attach a description of the student’s internship including what the student will learn and the type of training that will be provided.
+Prior to the start of the internship - Complete/approve the Internship Learning Contract form online and include or attach a description of the student’s internship including what the student will learn and the type of training that will be provided.
 Learning Contracts must be completed by the academic registration deadline.

 Deadline: Exact dates vary each semester, but the typical time frames are listed below.
 It is the intern’s responsibility to submit their contract before the end of the Add/Drop Registration period.
 View current registration deadlines on the academic calendar.